surveyplanet/svelte_components/src/stories/spinner/Spinner.story.md

 # Spinner Component

-This module exports a Svelte component that provides an input field for entering numeric response with increment and decrement buttons.
+This module exports a Svelte component that provides an input field for entering numeric response with increment and decrement buttons as well as a drag option.

 ## Exported Variables